 FILIPINO MARTIAL ARTS HALL OF FAME - UNITED STATES KALI ASSOCIATION INCORPORATED

-FILIPINO MARTIAL ARTS HALL OF FAME EST:1997
+FILIPINO MARTIAL ARTS HALL OF FAME EST: MCMXCVII

 HONORING THE MEN & WOMEN WHO HELP PROMOTE & DEMONSTRATE HIGH PROFICIENCY IN THE FILIPINO MARTIAL ARTS